NiiightmareXD/windows-capture/README.md

 - Updates frames only when required
 - High performance
 - Easy to use
-- Uses the latest screen capture API
+- Uses the latest Windows Graphics Capture API
+- Supports the DXGI Desktop Duplication API
+- Enhanced, hardware-accelerated video encoder with stable audio timing

 ## Installation